 The application developer is able to create the desired pipeline during the negotiation phase, so that the real-time multimedia stream is processed accordingly to the application needs.

 As an example, imagine that you want to create a WebRTC application recording the media received from the client and augmenting it so that if a human face is found, a hat will be rendered on top of it.
 This pipeline is schematically shown in the figure below, where we assume that the Filter element is capable of detecting the face and adding the hat to it.

 From the application developer perspective, Media Elements are like Lego pieces: you just need to take the elements needed for an application and connect them, following the desired topology.
 In Kurento jargon, a graph of connected media elements is called a Media Pipeline.
 Hence, when creating a pipeline, developers need to determine the capabilities they want to use (the Media Elements) and the topology determining which Media Element provides media to which other Media Elements (the connectivity).

-The connectivity is controlled through the connect primitive, exposed on all Kurento Client APIs.
+The connectivity is controlled through the connect method, exposed on all Kurento Client APIs.

-This primitive is always invoked in the element acting as source and takes as argument the sink element following this scheme:
+This method is always invoked in the element acting as source and takes as argument the sink element following this scheme:

 To simplify the handling of WebRTC streams in the client-side, Kurento provides an utility called WebRtcPeer.
 Nevertheless, the standard WebRTC API (getUserMedia, RTCPeerConnection, and so on) can also be used to connect to WebRtcEndpoints.
 For further information please visit the Tutorials section.